-New Universal Login Page Customization
+Universal Login Page Customization

 Customization

-A custom domain must be enabled for New Universal Login page customizations to work.
+A custom domain must be enabled for Universal Login page customizations to work.
 This is one major difference between New and Classic Universal Login.

 Page Templates: Provide for customizing the layout and appearance of the login page using liquid syntax and page template variables.
-Cascading Style Sheets (CSS) or Javascript (JS) can be used for more extensive customization. (examples)
+Cascading Style Sheets (CSS) or Javascript (JS) can be used for more extensive customization.
+(Examples)

 Use the No-Code Editor to make basic changes to the login widget, including color, font, borders, and backgrounds.

-Use Partials to add custom content to login and signup pages, or to collect and validate additional data during login or signup.
+Use Partials to add custom content to login and signup pages or to collect and validate additional data during login or signup.

 Use Page Templates to make advanced changes to the layout of the page or implement conditional formatting.
 Page templates can use CSS or JS to hide certain page elements, as needed.